About Us

 Rural Town of Kisii

 Held in the small rural town of Kisii in Western Kenya, the Kistrech International Poetry Festival is aimed at providing the visiting poets with an indigenous taste of experience they will not forget.
 The rural town is occupied largely by Abagusii people whose culture is rich, comprising of traditional dances, oral poetry, cultural norms, beliefs and practices that are unique.
 Kisii University, situated in the heart of Kisii town, provides a conducive atmosphere for the festival and enables visiting poets to interact with students and lecturers of literature, culture, history, theatre and music.
 The event is not only held at Kisii University but is taken to the surrounding local Secondary Schools, Primary Schools, Kenyatta University, University of Nairobi and Goethe-institute in Nairobi.
-One full day is spent in the village to enable visiting poets to interact with the local people, see how they live, share in their indigenous foods and brews, and learns the culture and tradition of the locals.
-Visiting poets are sure to watch the famous African story-tellers and the griots who, not only entertain, but also educate and pass the cultural values our their people.On the other hand, the guest-poets, especially those from European countries, benefit from the oral poetry and emeino (Abagusii chants & classical poetry), listen and interact with Mashairi (song-like mellow poetry of the East African people), and participate in the art of story-telling by the village griots.
+One full day is spent in the village to enable visiting poets to interact with the local people, see how they live, share in their indigenous foods and brews, and learn the culture and tradition of the local people.
+Visiting poets are sure to watch the famous African story-telling art and the griots who, not only entertain, but also educate and pass the cultural values of our people.
+On the other hand, the guest-poets, especially those from European countries, benefit from the oral poetry and emeino (Abagusii chants & classical poetry), listen and interact with Mashairi (song-like, heavily-rhythmic poetry of the East African people), and participate in the art of story-telling by the village griots.
 By visiting schools, they also learn our system of education.
 By interacting with the Kenyan students, Kenyan poets, village people, etc. they get raw materials for their poetry.

 Support

 Kistrech International Poetry festival gets support from art agencies and foreign embassies in Nairobi.
 The support from these art agencies and embassies is mainly sponsorship they offer to the poets from their countries.
-These include Dutch Foundation for Literature who funds Dutch poets, Scottish Books International who sponsors poets from Scotland, NORLA (Norwegian Literature Abroad) who funds Norwegian poets, Danish Arts Council who supports Danish poets, Canada Council for the Arts, Conseil des arts et des lettres du Québec, Conseil des arts du Canada and Artsnb.ca who supports Canadian poets to the festival, Spanish Embassy, who sponsors a poet every year; Israel Embassy-Nairobi who supports the Israeli poets, Ministry of Education and Culture of Cyprus who supports poets from Cyprus, Goethe Institut-Nairobi who provides a space for the opening ceremony and also funds poets from Germany, and Kisii University in Kenya who always provides transport and venue.
-This year the Swiss Arts Council, Pro Helvetia Johannesburg have come in to support this festival.
-They are also supporting two Swiss poets, Dr.Andrea Grieder and Lucilla Trapazzo, to participate in the 2023 event.
-In trouble are the poets from Africa who don’t seem to have any funding for their participation.
-Any support for them out there will highly be appreciated.
+These include Dutch Foundation for Literature who funds Dutch poets, Scottish Books International who sponsors poets from Scotland, NORLA (Norwegian Literature Abroad) who funds Norwegian poets, Danish Arts Council who supports Danish poets, Canada Council for the Arts, Conseil des arts et des lettres du Québec, Conseil des arts du Canada and Artsnb.ca who supports Canadian poets to the festival, Spanish Embassy, who sponsors a poet every year; Ministry of Education and Culture of Cyprus who supports poets from Cyprus, Swiss Arts Council, Pro Helvetia Johannesburg who supports three poets from Switzerland every year, Goethe Institut-Nairobi who provides a space for the opening ceremony and also funds poets from Germany, and Kisii University in Kenya who always provides transport and venue.

 A Poetour

-The event has become a poetour festival, and thus an annual destination for every poet from around the world.
+The Kistrech Poetry event has become a poetour festival, and thus an annual destination for poets from around the world.
 Foreign poets who participate as guests get an opportunity to go site-seeing.
 They visit the village and learn how Africans live, share in their indigenous foods and local brew, watch African oral poetry, listen to emeino (chants and classical poetry of the Abagusii people) and interact with Mashairi (song-like mellow Swahili poetry of East African people), and experience the tradition and culture of the people.
 Poets also visit Maasai Mara Game Reserve to quench their thirst of the enthusiasm to ever see the Big Five.
 They also visit Tabaka Soapstone Mine in which they view soapstone carvings and its artistic expression, and buy some to take home as souvenirs.
 A visit to Rusinga Island on Lake Victoria to read poetry and go for boat-riding is one of those activities that, not only provide an opportunity to site-see, but also create an interaction space between local and foreign poets.
 Visits to colleges and Universities in Kenya create a platform for meeting other poets and upcoming student-artists, and therefore expand the experience and knowledge of our visiting poets.

 Founder